akshitkishore/craigslistclone/README.md

 # craigslistclone

-i made a craigslist clone by scraping craigslist website of " chandigarh.craigslist.com"
+I made a craigslist clone by scraping craigslist website of " chandigarh.craigslist.com"